-The Iowa Center – guided by a Board of Directors comprised of news professionals, educators and business professionals – has developed a network of partners for collaboration and distribution of stories.
-More than 100 news organizations annually republish or air stories by the Center.
+The Iowa Center – guided by a Board of Directors comprised of news professionals, educators and business professionals – developed a network of partners for collaboration and distribution of stories.
+More than 100 news organizations annually republished or aired stories by the Center.

-The Center is led by an executive director-editor.
-This officer is the principal executive officer of the center, the primary contact with the Board of Directors and the public face of the organization.
+The Center was led by an executive director-editor.
+This officer was the principal executive officer of the center, the primary contact with the Board of Directors and the public face of the organization.

 The executive director-editor networked with journalism leaders and potential funding sources, raised funds, hired and developed the staff, oversaw the editing and production of the Web site and edited all major explanatory and investigative stories.

 Stephen J. Berry served as interim executive director-editor of the organization during its first two years, working voluntarily to organize and establish the Center, obtain tax-exempt status and raise start-up funding.
-He continues to volunteer as the executive director’s go-to, always-accessible primary adviser.
-He continues to play a role editing stories, working with the executive director-editor in raising funds, and, when needed, helping to supervise staff and interns.
+He continued to volunteer as the executive director’s go-to, always-accessible primary adviser.
+He played a role editing stories, working with the executive director-editor in raising funds, and, when needed, helping to supervise staff and interns.